gitkraken/gitlens-docs/gitlens/gitlens-features.md

 [Cloud Patches](https://www.gitkraken.com/solutions/cloud-patches) allow you to easily share changes with other developers by creating a Cloud Patch from your WIP, commit or stash and sharing the generated link with your teammates.

-Manage your Cloud Patches from the Cloud Patches view in the GitLens side bar
+Manage your Cloud Patches from the Cloud Patches view in the GitLens side bar.

 <img src="/wp-content/uploads/2023/09/Group-17953-1024x648.png" class="img-bordered img-responsive center">